Eket: Economy

 The abundant rivers, creeks and streams and the lush vegetation provide an enabling environment for crop, fish and animal farming.
 For example, cassava, various species of yams and cocoyams, vegetables, plantains, bananas, tilapia and snail farming are common.
 The traditional occupations of the Eket people are therefore subsistence farming, hunting, fishing and trading.
-However, over-farming and poor farming practices are depleting soil nutrients on many farms and plots.
-With the creation of states on May 27, 1967, and the commencement of Mobil operations between 1969 and 1970 which resulted in increased population in Eket, a lot of people are engaged in construction and service industries, e.g. catering and hotels management, transportation, telecommunications, merchandising (supermarkets), teaching, civil service, the professions, etc.
+However, over-farming and poor farming practices have the effect of depleting soil nutrients on many farms and plots.